marshallward/mom6-gpu-report/gpu_report.rst

    managed memory.

 ``-gpu=nomanaged``
    Disable managed memory and explicitly move arrays.
+Recent versions of NVHPC will prefer ``-gpu=mem:separate``.

    Despite being a major burden for the developer, this has so far proven to be the best option for us.